After a hiatus due to the pandemic, the Southern Ideal Home Show is in full swing

-RALEIGH, NC — People are packing the North Carolina State Fairgrounds looking to cure a common side effect of the pandemic with the return of the Southern Ideal Home Show.
+RALEIGH, N.C.
+(WNCN) — People are packing the North Carolina State Fairgrounds looking to cure a common side effect of the pandemic with the return of the Southern Ideal Home Show.

 “We’ve all been sitting home for the past year looking at our houses seeing all of the different things we’d like to fix,” said Tina Robinson, manager of the Southern Ideal Home Show.